Table of Contents

 output() | Specifies the response format: JSON or XML.
 Default is JSON. |

-Accessing Historical Currency Rates in Python
+Accessing Historical Exchange Rates in Python

 The history()